getlost01/gfg-potd/12-2023(dec)/29 - Check if a string is repetition of its substring of k-length.md

 ```

 To solve this question here are the steps:
-- First check if the length of the string is divisible by `k` or not.
+- First check if the length of the string is divisible by `k`.
-	- If not, it's impossible to form substrings of length `k` evenly.
+	- If not, it's impossible to form substrings of length k evenly.
-	- If it is divisible, we iterate through the string and insert substrings of length `k` into an unordered_set.
+	- If it is divisible, we iterate through the string and maintain a count of each substring of length `k` using an unordered_map.
+	- After counting, we iterate through the map and count how many substrings occur more than once.
-	- The final check is whether the size of the set is less than or equal to 2, indicating that there are only one or two unique substrings of length `k`.
+	- The final check is whether the size of the map is less than or equal to 2 (indicating one or two unique substrings) and the count of repeated substrings is at most 1.

 ### Time and Auxiliary Space Complexity